ncatlab/nlab-content/pages/6/0/1/9/9106/content.md

 ### Just an artifact

-In 2021, Mooij and Shaposhnikov suggested that the hierarchy problem might not have any physical meaning, rather being a mere artifact of a certain formulation of the quantum field theory and/or model of the Standard model, and that if a different formulation was chosen the hierarchy problem can be avoided entirely.
-See [Mooij and Shaposhnikov](#Mooij-Shaposhnikov) for more details.
+[Mooij & Shaposhnikov 2021](#MooijShaposhnikov21) suggested that the hierarchy problem might not have any physical meaning, rather being a mere artifact of a certain formulation of the quantum field theory and/or model of the Standard model, and that if a different formulation was chosen the hierarchy problem can be avoided entirely.

 ### In M-theory on $G_2$-manifolds
   {#InMTheoryOnG2Manifols}